 The only gripe I had was the space the laser unit frame takes away from the triggerguard space.
 If you were to use gloves it would be a snug fit.
 The small on off switch on the right side is something to keep in mind before storing the pistol.

 If that’s the only problem I have with it I’d consider that pretty good.
 To sum things up this unit is small, light and maintains zero even after firing 200 rounds.
 It has a tight fit with no play whatsoever.
 For those using a 1911, Glock or Springfield XD with no rail this would be a good addition for a home defense pistol.
-Just turn the small power switch on and place the pistol wherever you keep your home defense pistol and your ready to go even in the fog of waking from a sound sleep.
+Just turn the small power switch on and place the pistol wherever you keep your home defense pistol and you’re ready to go even in the fog of waking from a sound sleep.